Noted and corrected! You're both right of course!

 @17.
 It's actually shocking how much influence ADF has on a lot of big sci-fi universes.
 Star Trek owes a huge debt to him!

 @Everyone interested in us talking about SPLINTER OF THE MIND'S EYE; just you wait.
-Myself and Emily Asher-Perrin are cooking things up now.
+Myself and Emmet Asher-Perrin are cooking things up now.
 MUDFIGHT.

 I like this theory of yours about problem-solvers.
 It's part of why certain folks like Nichoal Meyer and Maria Konnikova think Sherlock Holmes has a lot in common with a shrink.